adracea/hugo-theme-hello-friend-ng/exampleSite/content/posts/creating-a-new-theme.md

 ### Add Content to the Homepage

-The home page will contain a list of posts.
-Let's update its template to add the posts that we just created.
+The home page will contain a list of logs.
+Let's update its template to add the logs that we just created.
 The logic in the template will run every time we build the site.

 ```
 $ vi themes/zafta/layouts/index.html